UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/lecture11p1.md

 notes:
 there will also often be a bits of yaml formatted text at the top of individual pages

-for example, if you open the example blog post in a text editor at the top you'll see little snippets of yaml inbetween three dashes -- this is the configurations for EACH blog post that will change with the blog post.
+for example, if you open the example blog post in a text editor at the top you'll see little snippets of yaml in between three dashes -- this is the configurations for EACH blog post that will change with the blog post.

 From the example here we can see that each post has a title, subject tags, a style and color, and a description